ibm-cloud-docs/discovery-data/known-issues.md

 ## 4.0.7, 30 March 2022
 {: #30March2022ki}

+-   Discovery generates an error in the Cloud Pak for Data OpenShift® APIs for Data Protection (OADP) backup and restore utility.

+    -  **Error**: The utility does not complete successfully and the following message is written to the log: `preBackupViaConfigHookRule on backupconfig/watson-discovery in namespace cpd (status=error)`
+    -  **Cause**: Discovery cannot be backed up and restored by using the OADP backup and restore utility.
+When the Discovery service is present, and an administrator attempts to backup an entire Cloud Pak for Data instance, Discovery prevents the utility from completing successfully.
+    -  **Solution**: Apply a patch that stops Discovery from preventing the utility from completing successfully.

+       1. Download the `wd-aux-br-patch.zip` file from the [Watson Developer Cloud Github](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/discovery-data/2.2.0/wd-aux-br-patch.zip) repository.
+       1. Extract the `wd-aux-br-patch.yaml` file from the ZIP file.
+       1. Run the following command in a terminal that is logged in to the cluster:

+           ```bash
+           oc create -f wks-aux-br-patch.yaml
+           ```
+           {: pre}

 -   `Deployed` status of resources fluctuates after the 4.0.7 upgrade is completed.

     -   **Error**: When you check the status by submitting the `oc get WatsonDiscovery` command, the ready status of the resources toggles between showing `23/23` and `20/23` components as being ready for use.
     -   **Cause**: The readiness state of the resources is not reported consistently after a migration.
     -   **Solution**: Typically, the instance is ready for use despite the ready state instability.
-The ready state settles after approximately 5 hours.
-You can wait for the readiness state to consistently show `23/23` or you can manually refresh the status information by running the following commands in a terminal that is logged into the cluster:
+To manually refresh the status information, run the following commands in a terminal that is logged in to the cluster:

         ```sh
         oc proxy &